-Once you have identified target properties, you can begin to analyze the ownership records of those properties and build a list of property owners (see below).
+Once you have identified potential leads, you can analyze the ownership records of those properties and build a list of property owners (see below).

 LinkedIn Sales Navigator

-The tool also comes with lead recommendations, seamless CRM integration, and the ability to send InMail’s directly to users—i.e. property owners.
+This tool comes with lead recommendations, seamless CRM integration, and the ability to send InMail’s directly to users—i.e. property owners.

-Once you have used Reonomy or LinkedIn to find the perfect target properties, you can focus on spending time understanding the owners and building of list of those that are most valuable to your business.
+Once you have used Reonomy or LinkedIn to find the perfect target properties, the next step is to fully understand the owners.
+Then, using the comprehensive contact information, build a list of those contacts likely to provide the most value to your business.

 Researching Owners and Their Portfolios

-Once you have the strategies in place to consistently find target properties, you need to provide yourself with the tools to build lists of property owners so you can prioritize and prep for outreach.
+You now have the strategies in place to consistently find target properties.
+Next, you need tools to help you build lists of property owners, allowing you to effectively prioritize and prep for outreach.

-Having a list of property owners and the ability to analyze their portfolios in-full helps you narrow down and prioritize those of the most value.
+Having a list of property owners and the ability to analyze their portfolios in-full helps you narrow down and prioritize those with the most potential value.

 The easiest way to research and build a targeted list of property owners is to use the results you’ve generated in your Reonomy property search.